bkthomps/Containers/documentation.md

 comparators or in hash functions, or else it would lead to undefined behavior.

 When a comparator function is called, two arguments are passed in, being two elements to compare.
-The comparator must return 0 is they are equal, a negative value if the first is less than the second, and a positive value is the first is greater than the second.
+The comparator must return 0 if they are equal, a negative value if the first is less than the second, and a positive value is the first is greater than the second.
 To be valid, a comparator must obey the following
 rules: